-The Social Enterprise Master’s program consists of 39 or 42 credit hours, depending on the student’s prior economics background.
+The Social Enterprise Master’s program from International Relations Online consists of 39 or 42 credit hours, depending on the student’s prior economics background.
 Students begin the program with a comprehensive self-assessment to help them narrow down their personal and career objectives.
 With 15 credits of concentration and elective courses offered by both the School of International Service (SIS) and the Kogod School of Business, students can customize a large portion of the program to their specific career goals.

 39/42 Total Credits